jcw024/lichess_database_ETL/README.md

 I've been a casual chess player for a few years now.
 Like most people who get into chess, one question that's been at the back of my mind is, like the title suggests, how long is it going to take me to actually get good at this game?

-Fortunately for us, lichess.org, the largest open source online chess website, publishes all chess games played on their site freely available for the public to download (including elo rating data).
+Fortunately for us, lichess.org, the largest open source online chess website, publishes all chess games played on their site freely available for the public to download (including rating data).
 This gives me just what I need to take a crack at this question.

 But before we start getting into the data mining, we would first need to define what is "good at chess".
 Naturally, that's going to very from person to person.
 If your definition of "good" is never losing, that's never going to happen (unless you're picky about who you choose to play or you're a computer).
 If your definition of "good" is better than most everyday people you would find off the street, then you would probably get there after spending 30 minutes learning how the pieces move.